JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 * For a Kotlin/JS or Kotlin/Wasm app, that's the `main()` function that attaches the main common code composable to the web page.

-### Platform-specific APIs
+Certain platform-specific APIs necessary for your app may not have multiplatform support, and you will have to implement calling these APIs in platform-specific source sets.
+But before you do that, check out [klibs.io](https://klibs.io/), a JetBrains project which aims to comprehensively catalog all available Kotlin Multiplatform libraries.
+Already available are libraries for network code, databases, coroutines, and much more.

 ## Input methods

 ### IME keyboards

 ### Touch and mouse support

-Current desktop implementation interprets all pointer manipulation as mouse gestures and, therefore, does not support multitouch gestures.
+The current desktop implementation interprets all pointer manipulation as mouse gestures and, therefore, does not support multitouch gestures.
 For example, the common pinch-to-zoom gesture cannot be implemented with Compose Multiplatform for desktop as it requires processing two touches at once.